Multi-node Acceleration for Large-scale GCNs: MultiGCN Architecture

 The router, receive unit, and send unit are used to transfer vertices' feature vectors and neighboring lists.
 The edge buffer and scheduler are used to efficiently organize computation.
 Each entry in the edge buffer contains the address of a vertex's feature vector in aggregation buffer and its neighbor list.
 The feature vector is read via address and aggregated into the intermediate result of vertices in the neighbor list.
-Process of aggregation is recorded aside the intermediate result in aggregation buffer.
-The weight buffer and combination buffer save the weight matrix and intermediate combination result for the combination process.
+The aggregation process is recorded aside the intermediate result in the aggregation buffer.
+The weight buffer and combination buffer save the weight matrix and intermediate result for the combination process.
 The loader loads the meta-data of execution, ID and degree of vertices, feature vectors and edge lists, which the send unit and scheduler ingest to complete execution.

 \textbf{Topology-aware Multicast (Section~\ref{sec:multicast}).} To reduce the requirement of network bandwidth, a topology-aware multicast mechanism with a one \texttt{put} per \texttt{multicast} message-passing model is proposed.
-Multicast is based on the simple concept that for vertex $v$, many processing nodes where $v$'s neighbors lie in can be satisfied by receiving the same packet containing a replica of $v$'s feature vector.
+Multicast is based on the simple idea that for a vertex $v$, many processing nodes where $v$'s neighbors lie in can be satisfied by receiving the same packet containing a replica of $v$'s feature vector.
 To efficiently tailor multicast to the communication pattern of GCNs, we design our multicast to be network topology-aware and graph topology-aware.
-The network topology awareness helps route and split packets guided by routers’ status and an explicit list of destination node ids in the packet.
+The network topology awareness helps route and split packets guided by routers’ status and an explicit list of destination node IDs in the packet.
 Thus, the packet can be quickly and exactly multicast to all destination nodes.
-The graph topology awareness is enabled by the offset list and neighbor lists in the packet which are used to exactly share a single replica to all neighbors in the same processing node.
-Although these capabilities introduce extra latency in the transmission because of the above additional info in packets, they help eliminate redundant transmissions and significantly reduce the need for network bandwidth.
+The graph topology awareness is enabled by the offset list and neighbor lists in the packet which are used to share exactly one replica to all neighbors in the same processing node.
+Although these capabilities introduce extra latency during transmission because of the above additional info in the packets, they help eliminate redundant transmissions and significantly reduce the need for network bandwidth.